-Click to enlarge or download the Load Frame Comparison Table which indicates force capacity and strain rate for common geotechnical testing applications.
+Click the Load Frame Comparison Table above to enlarge, print, or download.
+The table indicates force capacity and strain rate for common geotechnical testing applications.

 The load frames in this series are designed to work with a variety of digital and analog sets and other ancillary products, ensuring each testing lab can create a test system that meets specific needs.
 A simple change of components easily adapts the unit for different testing procedures or data acquisition requirements.

 Models have a force capacity of 10,000 or 20,000lbf (44.5 and 89kN) with 11.9x37.3in (302x947mm) WxH frame openings.
 Platen diameter is 8in (203mm).
 Units run on 1/8, 1/4, or 3/4hp DC motors and controllers regulate strain rates to ±1% of set point.
 Sturdy, 14-gauge powder-coated steel enclosures have adjusting nuts on the 1.25in (32mm) coarse-threaded rods to quickly adjust the horizontal cross-head height.

 - Load Frame, 0.001—0.1in/min, 10,000lbf features a jog function that increases the speed of platen to the maximum speed of the load frame jack screw, allowing for faster set-up.